mikkel-tschentscher/ecommerce-email-template/README.md

-# Responsive Ecommerce E-mail Template
+# Responsive E-commerce E-mail Template

-A responsive e-commerce e-mail template build as a starter-theme for your ecommerce campaigns.
+Build as a starter-theme for your ecommerce e-mail campaigns.
 Feel free to edit or use the template as is.
 [You can inspect the e-mail template here](https://mikkeltschentscher.dk/hosting/shoporama/screenshot.png "Inspect the e-mail template")

 ## Features